New model structures for Algebraic Quantum Field Theory

+\begin{thm}{\cite[Theorem 3.10]{benini_homotopy_2019}} The category $\QFT(\Crect^{\perp})$ admits the projective model structure, denoted $\Qft(\Crect^{\perp})$, which is completely characterized by: \begin{itemize} \item its weak equivalences (called projective weak equivalences) are those maps in $\QFT(\Crect^{\perp})$ which are quasi-isomorphisms when evaluated over every spacetime region $\Urect\in\Crect$, \item its fibrations (called projective fibrations) are those maps in $\QFT(\Crect^{\perp})$ which are epimorphisms when evaluated over every spacetime region $\Urect\in\Crect$. \end{itemize} \end{thm}

-\begin{rem} We decided to work with chain complexes over a field $\mathbb{k}$ containing the rationals mainly for its connection with the foundational work of Benini, Schenkel and collaborators, and because of the simplicity of the homotopy theory of operads and algebras in this context.
-For instance, the strictification theorem for operadic algebras in $\Ch(\mathbb{k})$ is one of the principal advantages of working within this setting.
+\begin{rem} We decided to work with complexes over a field $\mathbb{k}$ of characteristic 0 mainly for its connection with the foundational work of Benini, Schenkel and collaborators, and because of the simplicity of the homotopy theory of operads and algebras in this context.
+For instance, the strictification theorem for operadic algebras in $\Ch_{\mathbb{k}}$ is one of the principal advantages of working within this setting.
 This theorem asserts that operadic algebras over an operad presents the homotopy theory of their homotopy coherent version, because such operads are automatically $\Upsigma$-cofibrant by \cite[Proposition 2.11]{benini_homotopy_2019} and because weak equivalences of $\Upsigma$-cofibrant operads induce Quillen equivalences between the corresponding model categories of operadic algebras \cite[Theorem 2.10]{benini_homotopy_2019}.

 Suitable replacements of the operad $\Op_{\Crect}^{\perp}$ worked out by Yau \cite{yau_homotopical_2019} and Benini-Schenkel-Woike \cite{benini_homotopy_2019} lead to homotopy coherent variants of algebraic quantum field theories, which may have a priori a richer homotopy theory than the strict version explored in this work.
-Their contribution consists on choosing a weak equivalent operad $\Op_{\Crect,\infty}^{\perp}\xrightarrow{\sim}\Op_{\Crect}^{\perp}$, which has more cofibrancy than the original one in some precise sense, and looking at $\QFT_{\infty}(\Crect^{\perp})=\Op_{\Crect,\infty}^{\perp}\text{-}\Alg$.
-However, the strictification theorem states that no more homotopical information is gained if we work within $\Ch(\mathbb{k})$, since we have the Quillen equivalence
+Their contribution consists on choosing a weak equivalent operad $\Op_{\Crect,\infty}^{\perp}\xrightarrow{\sim}\Op_{\Crect}^{\perp}$, which is more cofibrant than the original one in some precise sense, and looking at $\QFT_{\infty}(\Crect^{\perp})=\Op_{\Crect,\infty}^{\perp}\text{-}\Alg(\V)$.
+However, the strictification theorem states that no more homotopical information is gained if we work within $\V=\Ch_{\mathbb{k}}$, since we have a Quillen equivalence